lqh929289158/MagWrist_Hardware/README.md

 Motion sensor: __MPU9250__

-10 I2C masters are used to drive 10 magnetometers.
+10 I2C masters are used to drive 10 magnetometers and load data from magnetometers in sequence.

 One of the 10 I2C masters is also used to drive the motion sensor, since the device addresses of motion-sensor and magenetometer are different, so there is no conflict.

+Then the data loaded from sensors will be transferred to __Serial Port__ by __UART__ in format.

 ## About TI Cortex-M4 Embedded Board